ryanpedersonphotography/mavericksheatingandair/README.md

    This script will:
    - Check for files with question marks in their names
    - Run the rename script to fix these files
+   - Fix CSS and JavaScript references in HTML files
    - Verify that all problematic files have been fixed
    - Provide instructions for committing and deploying

-### Manual Process: Rename Files with Question Marks
+### Manual Process: Step-by-Step Deployment

-Netlify will reject any files with question marks in their names.
 If you prefer to do this manually:

+#### Step 1: Rename Files with Question Marks

+Netlify will reject any files with question marks in their names:

 1. **Make the rename script executable:**